School meals

 Northumberland County Council prides itself on the development of staff.
 We encourage and support self-development, with NVQ2 professional cookery and CIEH level three awards in supervising food safety.

-As an award-winning catering provider, we realise the importance of working closely with schools, and we encourage introducing curriculum to the kitchen.
+As the catering provider, we realise the importance of working closely with schools, and we encourage introducing curriculum to the kitchen.

-We provide staff with ideas for theme days, with menu ideas/recipes and promotional material.
-These can be calendar events, a day celebrating world cuisine for example, that could directly link with the curriculum.
+We provide staff with ideas for theme days, with menu ideas/recipes.
+These can be calendar events, a day celebrating world cuisine for example, that could link with the curriculum.

 Below are some useful links to resources and information about healthy eating and school meals: